 About Michigan Licensed Private Investigators

-In Michigan, the profession of Private Detective is regulated by the State, Department of Consumer and Industry Services, based in Lansing, MI.
+In Michigan, the profession of Michigan Licensed Private Detective is regulated by the State, Department of Consumer and Industry Services, based in Lansing, MI.
 In order to engage in the any of the activities performed by Private Detective for compensation, one must be licensed.

-Private Detectives are regulated under Public Act 285 of 1965, as amended.
+Michigan Licensed Private Investigators are regulated under Public Act 285 of 1965, as amended.
 The Act defines a private detective or investigator as a person who accepts employment to conduct an investigation for the purpose of obtaining information concerning threats or crimes against the United States; obtaining information concerning the identity, occupation, reputation or character of a person; locating or recovering lost or stolen property; determining the cause or responsibility for fires, losses, accidents or damage to persons or property; and securing evidence to be used in court.
 You can read the actual law here.

 - Be not less than 25 years old.